Over 500+ Successful Court Cases & Counting: See Reviews ➔

 Bilecki Law Group defends service members against charges of hazarding a vessel or aircraft under Article 110 of the UCMJ

-What is Article 110 of the UCMJ?
+What is Article 110 Of The UCMJ?

 Hazarding of a vessel or aircraft under Article 110 of the UCMJ takes place when a service member places a vessel or aircraft in danger of loss or injury through willful or negligent acts and omissions.